Shaurya-L/Authenticating-User-using-Gestures/README.md

 When running the model on a local machine, ensure that while clicking photographs of the gestures, there is white backgroud.
 Results can vary due to noise or shadows in the background

+The app is ready and only part left is integeration with this system.
+Screenshots of the app are attached below.